Blackfeet Nation: Culture

-The tribe has an oral history of 10,000 years in this region.
-It recounts the sacred nature of their central place, the Badger-Two Medicine area, known as their site of creation and origin.
+The tribe believes it has an oral history of 10,000 years in this region that recounts the sacred nature of their central place, the Badger-Two Medicine area, known as their site of creation and origin.

 The Rocky Mountain Front near Birch Creek The Badger-Two Medicine is "covered by the Treaty of 1896, which gives Blackfeet tribal members the right to hunt and fish in any portion of the area in accordance with state law and cut wood for domestic use.
-Blackfeet treaty claims as well as spiritual and cultural uses of the Badger-Two Medicine are pre-existing rights ...
-Blackfeet tribal members have used the Badger-Two Medicine and its waters for hundreds of years for vision quests and for other religious and cultural purposes."
+Blackfeet treaty claims as well as spiritual and cultural uses of the Badger-Two Medicine are pre-existing rights.

 In 2002, the Department of Interior declared roughly two-thirds — almost 90,000 acres (36,000 ha) — of the Badger-Two Medicine area along the Rocky Mountain Front as eligible for listing as a Traditional Cultural District in the National Register of Historic Places.
 This was a recognition of its importance to the Blackfeet.
 They used an ethnographer to document their oral history of use and practices, and in 2014 used this information to negotiate with stakeholders over leases for drilling rights that had been made in the area.

 The nation celebrates North American Indian Days, an annual festival held on pow wow grounds, near the Museum of the Plains Indian in Browning.
 Adjacent to the reservation's eastern edge is the city of Cut Bank.

+Mythology

+There are a vast array of myths surrounding the Blackfoot Native Americans as well as Aboriginal people.
+These stories, myths, origins, and legends play a big role in their everyday life, such as their religion, their history, and their beliefs.
+Only the elders of the Blackfoot tribes are allowed to tell the tales, and are typically difficult to obtain because the elders of the tribes are often reluctant to tell them to strangers who are not of the tribe.
+People such as George B. Grinnell, John Maclean, D.C.
+Duvall, Clark Wissler, and James Willard Schultz were able to obtain and record a number of the stories that are told by the tribes.